West Palm Beach Estate Planning Attorney

-If you have an estate plan and it is out of date, your assets could be lost to the state department of unclaimed property or to an unnecessary and public court process.
+If you have a Florida estate plan and it is out of date, you should consult a West Palm Beach estate planning attorney.
+Otherwise, you could lose your assets to the state department of unclaimed property or an unnecessary and public court process in Palm Beach County.

-If you do not have an estate plan, then your state has a plan for you, and it’s probably not what you want.
+If you do not have a Florida estate plan, then your state has a plan for you, and it’s probably not what you want.

-The bottom line: If you do not know exactly what would happen to everyone you love and everything you own, then the first step is to find out exactly what would happen legally and financially so that you can decide if the current state of your affairs is okay with you.
+The bottom line: If you do not know what would happen to everyone you love and everything you own, then the first step is to find out exactly what would happen legally and financially –this way, you can decide if the current state of your affairs is okay with you.

 How We Help You with Estate Planning in Palm Beach County